-DO NOT run the hydronic heating/hot water system in an enclosed building or a partly enclosed area such as a garage where exhaust fumes can accumulate and create unsafe conditions.
+DO NOT run the hydronic heating/hot water system in an enclosed building or a partly enclosed area such as a garage where exhaust fumes can accumulate and create unsafe conditions; see Diesel Exhaust on page 2-7.

 Carefully read all the manufacturer's instructions prior to operating.
 NEVER store flammable material in close proximity to the exhaust outlet on the side of the touring coach.
 Hot exhaust system components can cause burns if touched, even briefly.